princesspanda/clojure-fun/01-intro.md

 * **Give me feedback**  We're trying something new, so we can shape the format to meet our needs.

 # What You'll Need
-Please refer to the [Getting Started] page to get your environment & editor set up.
+Please refer to the [Installation Instructions](https://github.com/princesspanda/clojure-fun/blob/master/installation-instructions.md) to get your environment & editor set up.